-Angus Macinnis has a broad commercial practice with a focus on dispute resolution, and in particular, on employment and work health and safety law, and intellectual property law.
+Angus Macinnis has a broad commercial practice with a focus on dispute resolution, and in particular, on employment and work health and safety law, the law of professional conduct, and intellectual property law.

-He advises employers and employees on all aspects of employment law, from drafting contracts and employment policies, to dealing with employment related disputes, to dealing with employment and safety regulators.
+He advises employers and employees on all aspects of employment law, including drafting contracts and employment policies, dealing with employment related disputes, and dealing with employment and safety regulators.

 He has a particular interest in the employment law aspects of social media use and has published in this area in publications including the Law Society Journal, The New Lawyer, and the Internet Law Bulletin, as well as providing regular contributions to AHRI’s HRM Online website.
 He is a regular speaker at conferences for MCLE providers including the Law Society of New South Wales, the University of New South Wales, and Legalwise, and he also provides training to employer clients in areas including anti-discrimination law.

 In the intellectual property area, Angus advises in relation to copyright and trade mark disputes, as well as “trade dress” and passing off disputes.